Aalyssa Atley • Posted: October 18, 2022

 One of the normal roles of galectins in the body is to help regulate the immune system.
 For example, when there is a need to calm the body’s immune response, other cells will release galectins at low levels to communicate with immune cells and tell them that their work is done.
 Meanwhile, cancer cells produce a high level of galectins that overwhelms the immune system and results in killing or deactivating the immune cells.

 A promising galectin inhibitor that the research team has been developing involves a type of antibody found in llamas and camels—members of the camelid family.
 These camelid antibodies are much smaller than human antibodies and have earned the name “nanobodies.”
 These nanobodies can get into places that regular human antibodies cannot due to their size and they can be used to design drugs that target specific galectins associated with different types of cancer.
 Targeting only the relevant galectins is important to avoid potentially causing adverse effects.

 The team’s proof of concept is a nanobody tailored to target galectin-7, the major galectin produced by triple-negative breast cancer.
 Dr. St-Pierre brings expertise in immunology and cancer to the project, and is collaborating with Drs.
-David Chatenet and Nicolas Doucet, GlycoNet researchers and professors at INRS, who specialize in understanding the behaviour and structure of nanobodies, respectively.
+David Chatenet et Nicolas Doucet, GlycoNet researchers and professors at INRS, who specialize in understanding the behaviour and structure of nanobodies, respectively.

 Dr. St-Pierre and his team are now carrying out preclinical trials with this particular nanobody that targets galectin-7.

 Dr. St-Pierre’s team also plans to explore how nanobodies can be used in imaging to help detect tumours.
 For instance, nanobodies can be tagged with particles called radioisotopes for diagnostic purposes.